balopat/hpstr-jekyll-theme/_posts/2016-02-18-InfluxDB-and-Jepsen-Chapter-II-Where-is-influxdb-on-the-cap-scale.md

 # 4 Results

-## 4.1 Shards get replicated no matter the ConsistencyLevel
+## 4.1 Shards get replicated on both ConsistencyLevel.ANY and ALL

 Data Nodes are AP, but you can choose to write on different consistency levels on the client side!
 <pre><code class="java">public enum ConsistencyLevel {